mariogh2003/fire-extinguisher-robot/README.md

 # Fire-extinguishing-robot
-The robot navigates a 4x4 grid featuring green square markers that denote various buildings potentially requiring delivery of fire suppression.
+Using a BrickPi and a set of legos, build a robot that navigates a 4x4 grid featuring green square markers that denote various buildings potentially requiring delivery of fire suppression.
 These building markers are connected by sets of red and blue lines, indicating the lateral and longitudinal streets that the robot must traverse to reach its destinations.

 # Problem description
 • The map representing the city is a 122cm x 122cm elevated platform.